LouiseSteward/learn/childhood-hiv/text/quiz-answers.md

 19.	c	(4-59)
 20.	a	(4-60)

-### Test 5: Management of children with antiretroviral treatment
+### Quiz 5: Management of children with antiretroviral treatment

 1.	d	(5-4)
 2.	a	(5-4)